 Today, solar panels are widespread and powering a population to a great extent.
-But for centuries we are using fossil fuel.
+But for centuries, we are using fossil fuels.
 And as a result, pollution has skyrocketed, and now we are on the verge of severe global warming.
 Sea levels are getting high, glaciers are melting, and the local weather is becoming extreme.
 Despite all this, most industries are still using oil, gas, and other nonrenewable energy resources.
 We are poisoning our earth severely.
-It is inevitable to negate nonrenewable energy 100 percent, but we are looking to a green future.
+It is inevitable to negate nonrenewable energy 100 per cent, but we are looking to a green future.
 Luckily, scientists have started working to take renewable sources into space as well.
-Today we will be discussing Solar Energy on Earth vs. in Space and its future.
+Let us see Solar Energy on Earth vs in space and its future.

 There are many ways of capturing solar energy, but the most effective way is photovoltaic cells/panels (made up of silicon).
 It converts sunlight into usable energy, which powers our residential and commercial needs.

 But still, we are not getting maximum benefits.
 Photovoltaic cells can absorb various rays of different wavelength, but there are still radiations which are not generating electricity because of lower power and other than that, incoming radiations are reflected into space because of atmosphere shield.

 - In outer space: Solar Energy is more reliable in outer space, but tougher to manage.
-It is the only reliable source of energy for longer missions.
+It is the only reliable source of energy for long missions.

 - While on earth: Solar Energy is environment-dependent (clouds, rains and dust storms, etc.) This means on earth solar energy is relatively less reliable, but it is super easy to manage and upgrade.

 The main Advantage of Solar Panels in Space

 Solar panels will be utilized all the time.
 Plus, the sun’s rays will be stronger & brighter up there.
 This idea was put forward by a researcher too.
 He said the sun is much brighter there, so we would be able to collect more space-based solar energy.
 They would deliver up to 40 times the annual amount of reliable 24/7 energy.